jordymeow/meow-gallery/readme.txt

 * Update: Common dashboard.
 * Fix: Issues with tiles in the editor.
 * Fix: Issues in the carousel.
-* Note: Meow needs some love!
-If you have a moment, please write a little [review for the Meow Gallery](https://wordpress.org/support/plugin/meow-gallery/reviews/?rate=5#new-post).
-Thank you! 💕

 = 4.3.5 (2023/04/23) =
 * Update: Minimal for mobile now means one column.